Introduction

 Luggage Rack

-- Inspect the straps and frame: Before placing your luggage on the rack, ensure it’s free of bed bugs.
+- Inspect the straps and frame: Before placing your luggage on the rack, check it for any signs of bed bugs.

-- Avoid floor contact: Always use the luggage rack to keep your belongings off the ground and away from potential bed bug zones.
+- Avoid floor contact: Always use the luggage rack to keep your belongings elevated and away from potential bed bug hotspots.

 Closets and Drawers

-- Check corners and joints: Look inside drawers and closet corners for any signs of bed bugs.
+- Check corners and joints: Look inside drawers and at closet corners for any evidence of bed bugs.

-- Use protective bags: Consider storing your clothes in sealable plastic bags for extra protection.
+- Use protective bags: Consider using sealable plastic bags to store your clothes for extra protection.

 Additional Tips